Delhi-class destroyer: Armament

 The surface missile battery of Delhi class includes 16 Kh-35E Uran missiles placed in four quadruple sloped launchers.
 The missiles feature active radar homing and are guided by a Granit Garpun B (NATO: Plank Shave) fire-control radar.
 They have a maximum range of 130 km and are capable of sea skimming.
 The missile battery was initially intended to be eight 3M80E Moskit cruise missiles as evidenced by large blast deflectors present on the lead ship, INS Delhi.
-A single AK-100 gun guided by MR-184/MR-145 fire-control system (NATO: Kite Screech), which comprises T-91E radar and Kondensor electro-optical sights, is also fitted.
+A single AK-100 gun guided by MR-184/MR-145 fire-control system (NATO: Kite Screech), which comprises T-91E radar and Kondensor electro-optical sights, was originally fitted to the ships.
+The three ships have replaced the 100mm guns with OTO Melara 76 mm naval gun during refits in the early 2020s.

 A quintuple 21 in trainable torpedo launcher capable of firing SET 65E active/passive homing torpedo and Type 53–65 wake homing torpedo is placed in between the funnels.
 A pair of 12-tubed RBU-6000 213mm anti-submarine rocket launchers fitted in front of the bridge can engage submarines up to a range of 6 km.
 Detection is provided by BEL HUMVAD, an indigenous hull-mounted sonar with a variable depth transducer that offers better performance in the waters around India.
 An Indal Model 15-750 handling system manufactured by GRSE is used to deploy the variable depth sonar of HUMVAD.
 The final ship of the class, INS Mumbai, is fitted with an improved ASW suite consisting of BEL HUMSA hull-mounted sonar and Thales ATAS towed array sonar.

 The electronic warfare suite originally consisted of BEL Ajanta Mk 2 for electronic support measures, Elettronica TQN-2 jammer and two PK-2 chaff launchers of Russian origin.
 The Ajanta Mk 2 system was later replaced by Ellora, which has an additional capability to provide electronic countermeasures.
 BEL Shikari combat display and management system, a derivative of Italian IPN-10, integrates weapon systems of diverse origin.
 Each vessel can carry two Westland Sea King Mk 42B helicopters.
 The helicopters carry a surface search radar, a dipping sonar, A244-S lightweight torpedoes and Sea Eagle anti-ship missiles.
 Samahé helicopter handling system is fitted on all vessels.